-CHAPTER XXII. - Miscellaneous subjects.
+CHAPTER XXII.-Miscellaneous subjects.

-CHAPTER XXIII. - Sabra commences work for Samuel.

-CHAPTER XXIV.-Sabra desires to be a Christian, and obtains a good hope through grace.
+- CHAPTER XXIII.-Sabra commences to work for Samuel. - CHAPTER XXIV.-Sabra becomes a christian, and obtains a good hope through grace.

-CHAPTER XXV.-Samuel's project to establish his business in the West-Sabra's marriage, and her trials.

-CHAPTER XXVI.-Some of Sabra's trials while endeavoring to perform her domestic duties, and having the care of the work in the shop.

-CHAPTER XXVII.-Samuel and his wife unite with the church, and write to Sabra.

-CHAPTER XXVIII.-Jeremiah Forrester is hopefully converted, and unites with the church.

-CHAPTER XXIX.-Samuel sends them a journeyman.

-CHAPTER XXX.-Sabra visits the home of her childhood.

-CHAPTER XXXI.-Samuel and his wife visit O.-He is dissatisfied with the prospects of business, and advises Theodore to go back to Massachusetts.

-CHAPTER XXXII.-Sister Burdensome and sister Precise call upon Sabra upon special business.

-CHAPTER XXXIII.-Mr. Smythers is removed, and Mr. and Mrs. Sanderson return to Massachusetts.

-CHAPTER XXXIV .- Samuel visits them-takes his money and carries it away.

-CHAPTER XXXV .- Theodore's death and burial.

-CHAPTER XXXVI .- The death of Mr. Hudson.

-CHAPTER XXXVII .- Sabra visits her friends in the West.

-CHAPTER XXXVIII.-Sabra's second marriage.

-CHAPTER XXXIX.-The death of Mr. Judson.

-CHAPTER XL .- Sabra commences teaching.

-CHAPTER XLI.-Mrs. Hudson's death, and Samuel's visit to Canada.

-CHAPTER XLII.-Sabra again in the home of her childhood- takes Ordelia to her uncle's, expecting to leave her- returns and finds their property gone.

-CHAPTER XLIII.-Samuel hears of their misfortune and writes Herbert a letter-the death of Eveline.

-CHAPTER XLIV.-Mrs. C--kindly offers Ordelia a home in their family, where she can have the privilege of acquiring an education-Sabra teaches school-finishes her manuscript, and succeeds in getting it printed.

-CHAPTER XLV .- Sabra's letter to her daughter.

-CHAPTER XLVI.-Jason sends to Sabra for one of her books- His opinion of it-he visits her-his death.

-CHAPTER XLVII.-Ordelia returns from school-acquires a firstclass certificate-commences teaching, and is successful-her plaus for future usefulness-her death.

-PREFACE
+CONTENTS.

+- CHAPTER XXV.-Samuel's project to establish his business in the West-Sabra's marriage and her trials. - CHAPTER XXVI.-Some of Sabra's trials while endeavoring to perform her domestic duties, and having the care of the work in the shop. - CHAPTER XXVII.-Samuel and his wife's experience, and write to Sabra. - CHAPTER XXVIII.-Jeremiah Forrester is hopefully converted, and unites with the church. - CHAPTER XXIX.--Samuel sends them a journeyman. - CHAPTER XXX.-Sabra visits the home of her childhood. - CHAPTER XXXI.-Samuel and his wife visits O.-He is dissatisfied with the prospects of business, and advises Theodore to go back to Massachusetts. - CHAPTER XXXII.-Sister Burdensome and sister Precise call upon Sabra upon special business. - CHAPTER XXXIII.-Mr. Smythers is removed, and Mr. and Mrs. Sanderson return to Massachusetts. - CHAPTER XXXIV.-Samuel visits them-takes his money and carries it away. - CHAPTER XXXV.-Theodore's death and burial. - CHAPTER XXXVI.-The death of Mr. Hudson. - CHAPTER XXXVII.-Sabra visits her friends in the West. - CHAPTER XXXVIII.-Sabra's second marriage. - CHAPTER XXXIX.-The death of Mr. Judson. - CHAPTER XL.-Sabra commences teaching. - CHAPTER XLI.-Mrs. Hudson's death, and Samuel's visit to Canada. - CHAPTER XLII.-Our visit to Sabra. - CHAPTER XLIII.---Sabra's letter to her eldest daughter.

+PREFACE.